fidanalieva/fidanalieva-PortfolioProject_AnalyticsReport_GlobalShop/README.md

 The project was completed as a portfolio piece to demonstrate SQL proficiency (CTEs, window functions, RFM segmentation, PIVOT, cohort analysis) alongside the ability to translate technical output into plain-English business recommendations.

+## Key Findings (Executive Summary)

+- **Marketing Effectiveness:** The Partners channel grew 44% year-over-year (2020–2021), while Direct Sales — still the largest channel at $14.26M in 2021 — declined 3%.
+- **Geographic Expansion:** Outside the top 10 markets, country 52775 recorded 163% YoY growth, making it a strong candidate for early expansion.
+- **Customer Loyalty:** 90-day return rates varied sharply by acquisition cohort — from 88% (January) to 64% (April) — pointing to inconsistent post-purchase engagement.

+Full findings, methodology, and strategic recommendations are available in the `report/` folder.

 ## Data Source

 Data comes from Oracle Free SQL's built-in **`sh` (Sales History)** sample schema, specifically the `sh.sales`, `sh.customers`, `sh.products`, `sh.channels`, and `sh.times` tables.
 This is a standard Oracle sample dataset representing multi-year, multi-channel retail sales transactions.